Languages Acts of Aragon

-The parliament of Aragon has passed 2 laws concerning the regulation of languages in the Spanish autonomous community of Aragón: the Language Act of Aragon of 2009, approved with a leftist majority in the parliament, and the Language Act of Aragon of 2013, approved with a rightist majority.
+The parliament of Aragon has passed two laws concerning the regulation of languages in the Spanish autonomous community of Aragón: the Language Act of Aragon of 2009, approved with a leftist majority in the parliament, and the Language Act of Aragon of 2013, approved with a rightist majority.
 Both laws have been controversial.

 Language Act of Aragon (2009)

-The Law of the Languages of Aragon, officially known as Law 10/2009 of December 22nd, for the use, protection, and promotion of the proprietary language of Aragon was a law of Aragon (Spain) that regulated the languages spoken in the autonomous community, awarding official recognition to Aragonese and Catalan as proprietary languages, moreover the law established the official status of the Spanish language in all parts of the territory.
+The Law of the Languages of Aragon, officially known as Law 10/2009 of December 22nd, for the use, protection, and promotion of the proprietary language of Aragon was a law of Aragon (Spain) that regulated the languages spoken in the autonomous community, awarding official recognition to Aragonese and Catalan as proprietary languages; moreover, the law established the official status of the Spanish language in all parts of the territory.

-The law was repealed with the introduction of the new Law of the Languages of Aragon on the 24th of June, 2013.
+The law was repealed with the introduction of the new Law of the Languages of Aragon on 24 June 2013.